ianmackenzie/elm-geometry/README.md

 OpenSolid consists of a set of Elm libraries for working with geometry.
-This library defines the OpenSolid core data types - vectors, directions, points, axes, planes and coordinate frames in both 2D and 3D:
+This library defines the OpenSolid core data types - vectors, directions, points, axes, planes and coordinate frames in 2D and 3D:

 ```elm
 myVector3d = Vector3d 1 2 3